Daily High to Daily Low: Is It Safe to Buy Alphabet Inc. (GOOG)?

 GOOG’s Market Performance

-GOOG stocks went up by 3.56% for the week, with a monthly drop of -9.00% and a quarterly performance of -14.55%, while its annual performance rate touched -28.46%.
-The volatility ratio for the week stands at 2.43% while the volatility levels for the past 30 days are set at 2.53% for Alphabet Inc. The simple moving average for the period of the last 20 days is -2.66% for GOOG stocks with a simple moving average of -18.64% for the last 200 days.
+GOOG stocks went down by -2.47% for the week, with a monthly drop of -5.82% and a quarterly performance of -11.58%, while its annual performance rate touched -27.69%.
+The volatility ratio for the week stands at 2.98% while the volatility levels for the past 30 days are set at 2.70% for Alphabet Inc. The simple moving average for the period of the last 20 days is -0.57% for GOOG stocks with a simple moving average of -17.89% for the last 200 days.

 Analysts’ Opinion of GOOG

-Many brokerage firms have already submitted their reports for GOOG stocks, with MKM Partners repeating the rating for GOOG by listing it as a “Buy.”
-The predicted price for GOOG in the upcoming period, according to MKM Partners is $140 based on the research report published on July 18th of the current year 2022.
+Many brokerage firms have already submitted their reports for GOOG stocks, with Credit Suisse repeating the rating for GOOG by listing it as a “Outperform.”
+The predicted price for GOOG in the upcoming period, according to Credit Suisse is $134 based on the research report published on October 11th of the current year 2022.

-Cowen, on the other hand, stated in their research note that they expect to see GOOG reach a price target of $3000, previously predicting the price at $3200.
-The rating they have provided for GOOG stocks is “Outperform” according to the report published on July 13th, 2022.
+MKM Partners, on the other hand, stated in their research note that they expect to see GOOG reach a price target of $140, previously predicting the price at $165.
+The rating they have provided for GOOG stocks is “Buy” according to the report published on July 18th, 2022.

-Deutsche Bank gave a rating of “Buy” to GOOG, setting the target price at $3150 in the report published on March 11th of the current year.
+Cowen gave a rating of “Outperform” to GOOG, setting the target price at $3000 in the report published on July 13th of the current year.

-During the last 5 trading sessions, GOOG rose by +3.56%, which changed the moving average for the period of 200-days by -30.96% in comparison to the 20-day moving average, which settled at $101.68.
-In addition, Alphabet Inc. saw -31.18% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GOOG fell by -2.47%, which changed the moving average for the period of 200-days by -31.91% in comparison to the 20-day moving average, which settled at $100.07.
+In addition, Alphabet Inc. saw -31.08% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading